Shivaraj2003/JnaanDaan/README.md

 ## 🚀 Features

 ### 1. User Profiles
-- Create and manage personalized user profiles.
+- Create and manage personalized user accounts and profiles.
 - Customize your profile with a profile picture and personal information.
 - Connect with other students within the app.